sergiopnvds/cs525/assign2/README.txt

 This "Makefile" is prepared to compile all files belonged to the Buffer Manager and provide test_assign2_1 executable file.

-A clean instruction has been added to Makefile, it remmoves all .o and executable files:
+A clean instruction has been added to Makefile, it removes all .o and executable files:

 	$ make clean